MoFox-Studio/mofox-wire/README.md

 ---

-**MoFox Bus** - Building the future of messaging infrastructure, one message at a time. 🚀
+**MoFox Wire** - Building the future of messaging infrastructure, one message at a time. 🚀